-The assistant referee's flag shall always be visible to the referee, unfurled and still whilst running.
+The assistant referee's flag must always be visible to the referee, unfurled and still whilst running.

-When making a signal, the assistant referee shall stop running, face the field of play, make eye contact with the referee and raise the flag with deliberate (not hasty or exaggerated) motions.
+When making a signal, the assistant referee must stop running, face the field of play, make eye contact with the referee and raise the flag with deliberate (not hasty or exaggerated) motions.
 The flag should be like an extension of the arm.

-The assistant referees shall raise the flag using the hand that will also be used for the next signal in a sequence.
+The assistant referees must raise the flag using the hand that will also be used for the next signal in a sequence.
 If circumstances change and the other hand must be used for the next signal, the assistant referee should move his flag to the opposite hand below the waist.

-Whenever the assistant referee signals that the ball is out of play, he shall continue to signal until the referee acknowledges it.
+Whenever the assistant referee signals that the ball is out of play, he must continue to signal until the referee acknowledges it.

-Whenever the assistant referee signals for violent conduct and the signal is not seen immediately,
+Whenever the assistant referee signals for violent conduct and the signal is not seen immediately:

-- if play has been stopped for disciplinary action to be taken, the restart must be in accordance with the laws (free kick, penalty kick etc.) - if play has restarted, only disciplinary action may be taken.
+- if play has been stopped for disciplinary action to be taken, the restart must be in accordance with the Laws (free kick, penalty kick, etc.) - if play has already restarted, the referee may still take disciplinary action but not penalise the offence with a free kick or penalty kick